 If the trustees pay the tax on the gift, their liability will be:

 £350,000 – £325,000 = £25,000 x 20% = £5,000

 If Charlie pays the tax as settlor, then the value has to be grossed up.
 The easiest way to work this through is by multiplying the net transfer by 1.25 (or divide by 0.8), ie £25,000 x 1.25 = £31,250 and multiplying this by 20% to give £6,250.

-In the exam to save time and to easily remember, if the trustees pay the tax multiply the net transfer (in our example £25,000) x 20% and if it’s the settlor paying the tax, multiply by 25% and you’ll get the right answer every time.
+In the exam to save time and to easily remember, if the trustees pay the tax, multiply the net transfer (in our example £25,000) x 20%.
+If it’s the settlor paying the tax, multiply by 25%, and you’ll get the right answer every time.